Shade (shadow)

 The understory of moss is in the shade caused by the trees shadow.

 Shade is the blocking of sunlight (in particular direct sunshine) by any object, and also the shadow created by that object.
 It may refer to blocking of sunlight by a roof, a tree, an umbrella, a window shade or blind, wall, curtains, or other objects.

+History in built environment

+Prior to air conditioning becoming widespread, built environments in hot weather climates were designed to harness shade to mitigate heat gain.